Pagoda of Fogong Temple: Features

 The pagoda features fifty-four different kinds of bracket arms in its construction, the greatest amount for any Liao dynasty structure.
 Notably, the pagoda was constructed entirely without the use of nails or iron bars, relying solely on the complex interlocking of its wooden components.
-This architectural ingenuity has allowed the pagoda to endure the test of time and remain the oldest and tallest fully wooden pagoda in China.
+This architectural ingenuity has allowed the pagoda to endure the test of time and remain the oldest and tallest fully wooden pagoda in China and the world.
 Between each outer story of the pagoda is a mezzanine layer where the bracket arms are located on the exterior.
 Two pinnacle concepts to Chinese palatial architecture are exhibited in the monastery.
 The first, duodong, refers to the bearing blocks and bracket arms of the monastery.
 The second, diantang, refers to the Palatial Hall.
 From the exterior, the pagoda seems to have only five stories and two sets of rooftop eaves for the first story, yet the pagoda's interior reveals that it has nine stories in all.
 The four hidden stories can be indicated from the exterior by the pagoda's pingzuo (terrace balconies).
 A ring of columns support the lowest outstretching eaved roof on the base floor, while the pagoda also features interior support columns.
 A statue of the Buddha Sakyamuni sits prominently in the center of the first floor of the pagoda, with an ornate zaojing (caisson) above its head (the pagoda is named Sakyamuni Pagoda due to this statue).
 A zaojing is also carved into the ceiling of every story of the pagoda.
 The windows on the eight sides of the pagoda provide views of the countryside, including Mount Heng and the Sanggan River.
 On a clear day, the pagoda can be seen from a distance of 30 km.